nf-core/tools/README.md

 Note that a custom remote must follow a similar directory structure to that of `nf-core/modules` for the `nf-core subworkflows` commands to work properly.

-The directory where subworkflows are installed will be prompted or obtained from the `.nf-core.yml` file if available.
-To add a directory name to your `.nf-core.yml` file, if your subworkflows are located at `subworkflows/my-folder/SUBWORKFLOW_NAME` you can add:
+The directory where subworkflows are installed will be prompted or obtained from `org_path` in the `.nf-core.yml` file if available.
+If your subworkflows are located at `subworkflows/my-folder/SUBWORKFLOW_NAME` your `.nf-core.yml` file should have:

 ```yaml
 org_path: my-folder